-□ Windows XP Professional Edition or Windows 2000 with Service Pack 3 or later
+☐ Windows XP Professional Edition or Windows 2000 with Service Pack 3

-The utilities in the Toolkit do not run on Windows XP Home Edition, Windows NT, or Windows 95/98.
+The utilities in the toolkit do not run on Windows Vista, Windows XP Home Edition, Windows NT, or Windows 95/98.

-NOTE: If you have have Windows XP Professional Service Pack 2, you will see an error stating that the Server Consolidation and Migration Toolkit software has not been digitally signed when you run the installation program.
-You can safely ignore this message and continue installing the Toolkit.
+NOTE: If you have Windows XP Professional Service Pack 2, you will see an error stating that the Server Consolidation and Migration Toolkit software has not been digitally signed when you run the installation program.
+You can safely ignore this message and continue installing the toolkit.

-□ 100 MB of available disk space

-□ Novell ClientTM 4.91 for Windows 2000/XP with the latest Support Pack
+- ☐ 100 MB of available disk space - □ Novell Client 4.91 for Windows 2000/XP

 To check the Novell Client version, right-click the N icon on the workstation toolbar and then click Novell Client Properties > Client.
-To download the latest client, see the Novell Downloads page (http://www.novell.com/download).